cmpi-standard/headers/updates.md

   MB/MI functions and conv. functions, and between them and their version specific #ifdef conditionals, and corrected any inconsistencies.
 * Documented some recent Doxygen issues.
+* Moved minor and editorial bugs from header files into a new file specissues.md, and rephrased the remaining bugs in the header files to be better comprehensible.
+* Deleted ISSUES.md, because it had all issues closed.

 23 July - Andy
 --------------